greenelab/connectivity-search-manuscript/manuscript.md

 ESPRESSO explains how two sets of nodes are related by returning subgraphs [@espresso].
 Other approaches such as MetaExp return important metapaths rather than paths, but require some form of supervision [@metaexp; @doi:10.1145/2736277.2741123].

+MechRepoNet is a hetnet containing 250,035 nodes across 9 metanodes and 9,652,116 edges across 68 metaedges [@doi:10.1093/bioinformatics/btac205].
+The study trained a model using DWPCs as features to predict _Compound--treats--Disease_ relationships, which was able to select 89 metapaths with positive regression coefficients.
+The authors also created [DrugMechDB](https://sulab.github.io/DrugMechDB/) with a curated set of paths capturing known mechanisms of action for 123 compound--disease pairs [@doi:10.1093/bioinformatics/btac205].
+Metapath coefficients were used to rank paths, using DrugMechDB as validation.
+The method generally performed well, although interpretability was challenging when "hundreds, or thousands of paths ranked above the mechanistic path in DrugMechDB" [@doi:10.1093/bioinformatics/btac205].
+To address this issue, the study explores additional path filters, like filtering for paths that traverse known drug targets, and dimensionality reduction by aggregating paths across intermediate nodes and summing the path weights.
+Refinements to path scoring techniques might also be helpful solutions in this context.

 Hetnet connectivity search explains how two nodes are related in an unsupervised manner that captures the semantic richness of edge type and returns results in the form of both metapaths and paths.
 Our open source implementation, including for a query and visualization webserver, was designed with scalability and responsiveness in mind allowing in-browser exploration.